Libardo1/BioinformaticsPracticals/src/chapter1.rst

 The Bacteriophage lamda DNA sequence is a viral DNA sequence, and as mentioned above, its NCBI accession is NC\_001416.
-To retrieve the DNA sequence for Bacteriophage lambda from NCBI, go to the NCBI website, type "NC\_001416" in the Search box at the top right of the webpage, and press the "Search" button beside the Search box.
+To retrieve the DNA sequence for Bacteriophage lambda from NCBI, go to the NCBI website, type "NC\_001416" in the Search box at the top of the webpage, and press the "Search" button beside the Search box:

 |image0|